 “I’ve lived in 26 countries and I met my best friend in homeroom.” – IVLA Middle School Student

 As a collaborative online learning environment, homeroom gives students a chance to learn in unique ways.
 Problem-solving opportunities allow them to watch other ways of thinking in action.
 Homeroom gives students a sense of community.
 Because students come from all walks of life and all over the world, students gain a global perspective.
-Interacting with the mentor enhances communication between the student, their family, and IVLA.
+Interacting with the success coach enhances communication between the student, their family, and IVLA.
 And, as shown in the quote above, homeroom enables students to make friends.

 New and Improved!